-As said, there are presently seven Hospitals, four Primary Health Centers (PHC) and forty-three Clinics with two mobile clinics, one for remote nomadic areas in Ladakh and the other for the Doon Valley and Ngoenga School for children with special needs.
-There are total of 242 staffs (both medical and non medical) working at these health centers, these staffs are appointed and administered directly by the Department of Health as per stipulated rules and regulations of Central Tibetan Administration (CTA).
-Among the staffs the Department has appointed several Executive Secretaries to administer hospitals and primary health centers at local level, whereas clinics are concern, respective settlement officers under the Department of Home are local administrators.
-The Department is also responsible for the transfer of its staffs.
+As said, there are presently 7 Hospitals, 5 Primary Health Centers (PHC) and 36 Clinics with one mobile clinic, one for remote nomadic areas in and Ngoenga School for children with special needs.
+There are a total of 247 staff (both medical and non-medical) working at these health centres; these staffs are appointed and administered directly by the Department of Health as per stipulated rules and regulations of the Central Tibetan Administration (CTA).
+Among the staff, the Department has appointed several Executive Secretaries to administer hospitals and primary health centres at the local level, whereas clinics are concerned, respective settlement officers under the Department of Home are local administrators.
+The Department is also responsible for the transfer of its staff.

 Implementation, Monitoring and Evaluation

 Prioritizing the importance of community participation in all the health care programs or projects, the Dept. of Health has formulated a health committee in each settlement to work out and assess the healthcare activities at their locality.
 The committee meets at least thrice a year, where they discuss various possibilities to improve community health care services.
 The committee comprises of settlement officers who are the chairperson on ex-officio bases and the executive secretaries or local health workers are the secretaries of the committee.
 Besides, local group leaders are the members of the committee who are responsible for implementing as well as reporting on every healthcare activity carried out by the Health Department at the respective settlements.

 Whereas the Department of Health as an overall administrator, monitors and evaluates the health care services through feedback and updates from local health centres in the form of periodic reports as well as during field visits.
 However, Department always prioritises the individual responsibility approach, which has helped establish “health” as the New Morality.